Glossary of debt terms

 Priority debt

 The term priority debt can be used in a general sense but it can also have a specific legal meaning.
 If you owe money to a number of creditors, you have your own view of which of these debts take priority.
-Most people would regard the repayments on their home as taking priority over the repayment of other loans.
+Most people would regard the repayments on their home as taking priority over the repayment of some other loans.

 The legal meaning of priority debt may be different.
 For example, in receiverships, liquidations and bankruptcy, the law sets out the order in which the debts must be paid.